johnbryanmoore/VL53L0X_rasp_python/README.md

 ### Compilation

-* To compile the lib on your raspberry pi:
+* To compile the lib on your raspberry pi use following commands:
 ```bash
 API_DIR=path/to/the/api/dir make
 ```